WhalerDAO/tree-contracts/README.md

 ### Rebase

-When the price of 1 TREE exceeds 1.05 yUSD, a rebase will be triggered, minting TREE proportional to the price deviation.
-Unlike Ampleforth and Yam, TREE does not have negative rebases when the price drops below 1 yUSD.
+When the price of 1 TREE exceeds 1.05 dai, a rebase will be triggered, minting TREE proportional to the price deviation.
+Unlike Ampleforth and Yam, TREE does not have negative rebases when the price drops below 1 dai.

-Of the minted TREE, 10% is sent to a rewards pool for TREE-yUSD UNI-V2 liquidity providers, 10% is sold for yUSD and sent to the charity DAO, and 80% is sold for yUSD and put into the reserve.
+Of the minted TREE, 10% is sent to a rewards pool for TREE-dai UNI-V2 liquidity providers, 10% is sold for dai and sent to the charity DAO, and 80% is sold for dai and put into the reserve.
 These weights can be changed by governance, though a hardcoded range is set.

 ### The reserve & quadratic burning

 TREE generates upwards price pressure using the reserve.
-The reserve holds the yUSD earned from rebases, and TREE holders can burn their TREEs to receive part of the reserve.
+The reserve holds the dai earned from rebases, and TREE holders can burn their TREEs to receive part of the reserve.

 Rather than proportional-share burning (i.e. burn x% of supply to get x% of reserve), TREE uses **quadratic burning**, where for instance if you burnt 10% of the TREE supply, you get `10% * 10% = 1%` of the reserve.